Posted By : STEAM TEAM - 5th December 2022

 #TogetherToZero is Liverpool City Region’s commitment to becoming Net Zero carbon by 2040.
 A big part of this involves working with local schools to raise aspirations for young people to pursue exciting sustainable career opportunities in the local region.
 The teachers from each school had plenty to say and were often blown away at just how much the students engaged with the day.

-Throughout the project, CreativeHUT inspired primary and secondary students to develop a passion for STEAM subjects and drove awareness of exciting employment opportunities.
-Including local employers such as Pilkington and Glass Futures.
-We also challenged students to discover how they can use STEAM skills to solve some of the biggest problems causing climate change.
+Throughout the project, CreativeHUT inspired primary and secondary students to develop a passion for STEAM subjects and drove awareness of exciting employment opportunities, including local employers Pilkington and Glass Futures.
+We also challenged students to discover how they can use STEAM skills to solve some of the biggest problems affecting climate change.

 It was amazing to see the students build their robots from scratch and then learn how to program basic moves like moving forward and completing turns.
 Once students mastered the basics, they quickly developed and coded extra attachments required to meet some more challenging missions.

 At the end of each day, students were briefed on an innovation project and then spent the final hour experiencing various STEAM education workshops, including exploring forces and motion by building LEGO® cars, programming a robot to drive through a maze with Sphero and using communication skills to build a giant LEGO® mosaic of the earth.